Lesson video

 Yishay Garbasz is an artist who works in photography, performance, and installation.

-Her project "Becoming" documents her gender-affirming journey through a series of mirrored photographic self portraits, exploring identity, transformation, and visibility.
+Her project "Becoming" documents her gender-affirming journey through a series of mirrored photographic self-portraits, exploring identity, transformation, and visibility.

 Clothing is one of the ways people express their gender identity.

-There's no fixed rule: fashion and gender expression are shaped by culture, tradition, and personal choice.
+Fashion and gender expression are shaped by culture, tradition, and personal choice.

 Television, family, school, and fashion are often how we learn about gender stereotypes.

 Can you think of any gender stereotypes that relate to fashion?
-Pause here and share about this.
+Pause here, and share about this.

 Thanks for sharing.